scout-ch/tractor-k8s-tenants/Readme.md

 # tractor-k8s-tenants

-Terraform config to manage tenants in the shared tractor Kubernetes cluster.
+OpenTofu config to manage tenants in the shared tractor Kubernetes cluster.

 ## Usage

 > [!IMPORTANT]
 > Prerequisites: [OpenTofu](https://opentofu.org/docs/intro/install/) and admin access to the tractor Kubernetes cluster.

-To add a new tenant, edit [`terraform/cluster.tf`](./terraform/cluster.tf)
+To add a new tenant, add it to `users.tf`, `namespaces.tf` and `outputs.tf` accordingly.

 Then run: